Italy

 Lunch:

-Enjoy a farm-to-table lunch at an agriturismo.
+We’ll enjoy a farm-to-table lunch and wine tasting at an agriturismo.

 Afternoon: